 Hernando County School Board minutes of Sept.
 30, 1882, indicate that Oak Pond School was established by uniting Sea Island School and Spivey School.

-STEVENSON SCHOOLSchool board minutes of Aug.
+School board minutes of Aug.
 7, 1893, show a Stevenson School (no. 2) with teacher S. H. Stevenson.
 On Aug.
 1, 1898, school board minutes show a Stevenson School (no. 30) with Anna Powell the teacher.
 On Sept.
 4, 1899, school board minutes show that J. B. Hay was appointed as a trustee, to replace S. D. Osteen, who had resigned.
-On July 1, 1901, school board minutes show Mrs. Katie Sumner as the teacher, and on Aug.
-6, 1903, school board minutes show Lillie Tait as the teacher.
+On Aug.
+6, 1900, school board minutes show that Mrs. Katie Sumner was appointed the teacher.
+On July 1, 1901, school board minutes show Mrs. Katie Sumner reappointed as the teacher.
+On Aug.
+6, 1903, school board minutes show Lillie Tait appointed as the teacher.
 School board minutes of July 4, 1904, have: “The petitions of the patrons of Schools no. 30 Stevenson, 31 Baillie, 32 Port Richey asking the Board to unite the three schools in Section 16, Township 25 (?), Range 16 was taken up for hearing and (illegible) ordered that they be united as they requested.”

 SUMNER SCHOOL/OAK HILL SCHOOLD.
 E. Sumner wrote, in a letter printed in History of Pasco County Florida: